NEW: More than 30 people were injured, the CHP says

 As part of the program, students stay in residence halls, attend events and visit with staff and students from a program that helps historically underrepresented students, the university said.

-The two other buses in the caravan made it to the university, and those students were placed in dorms, Humboldt State officials said.
+The two other buses in the caravan made it to the university.
+Those students were placed in dorms, and the university is offering them counseling.

 The university is offering counseling to those students.